-If you're wondering where's going to be popular in 2017, you've come to the right place.
+If you're wondering where's going to be popular, you've come to the right place.
 Whether you fancy a hassle-free, all-inclusive hols in the sunshine or a quick last-minute getaway, spend your pennies wisely and head for the newest, coolest hotspots!
 We've been making a list filled with the dreamiest destinations, so your next beach holiday will be nothing less than the best!

 Ideal for: Families, Beach Lovers and Party Animals

 Greece and its islands are so diverse that there’s bound to be something on offer to suit all interests.
 Take your pick from resorts like mainland Halkidiki and the cultural capital of Athens, or opt instead for one of the smattering of islands in both the Ionian and Aegean Seas.
 From the traditional whitewashed buildings, lush olive groves and sweeping sandy beaches that look like they’ve been picked straight from a postcard, to the lively island resorts of Rhodes and Crete (home to Faliraki and Malia) and the tranquillity of Ithaca, Santorini and Skiathos, the appeal is never-ending.
 Choose wisely and you will no doubt find a new favourite when it comes to summer holidays.
 Opting for just one resort can be a tough call to make though, so it’s no wonder people fall in love with Greece and visit time and time again – you certainly can’t see it all in one go!

 Take a look at our pocket guide to Greece for more about the weather, when to travel and, of course, the wonderful beaches.